 In an effort to be of service to the students and parents/guardians of the Hoosic Valley Central School District, I would like to take this opportunity to remind you of some of the regulations that pertain to school health services:

 a health certificate must be furnished by each student upon his/her entrance to pre-k, kindergarten, second, fourth, seventh, and tenth grades and all new students to the district.* (NYS Education Law, section 903).
-The physical must be done no earlier than September 1, 2013 to qualify for the 2013-2014 school year.
+The physical must be done no earlier than September 1 of the previous year to qualify for the current school year.

 yearly mandated health screenings – vision, hearing and scoliosis (curvature of the spine)

 a dental health certificate is requested, not required

 medications at school require parental consent and a written order by a provider.
 Click on the “medication” tab at the top of this page for important information regarding medication in school.

 please refer to the school’s home page and the tabs at the top of this webpage for forms and other important information.

 The school physician, Dr. Nightingale, is in the school’s health office once a month, please see daily announcements for the Dr. next scheduled visit.
 If you would like the school physician to perform your child’s physical, please just let me know.

 Interval Health History For Sports Participation: Prior to the start of tryout sessions or practice at the beginning of each season, a health history review for each athlete must be conducted unless the student received a full medical examination within 30 days of the start of the season.

 Athletic_Health_History - Complete this form only if this is the student’s FIRST TIME participating in interscholastic sports programs.